Please refer to USF Policy 0-206, Digital Communications for scope of official external and internal USF websites.

 If you feel that your unit requires features not currently part of the standard templates for either the CMS, please email email@example.com.
 In your request, you must provide the reason that you feel your unit requires custom templates or the reason that you feel your unit should be exempted from using the CMS.
 Custom requests will be considered by UCM in consultation with IT Web Services and exceptions may or may not be granted.
 If granted, your unit will be required to sign an exception form agreement.
 Depending on the scope of work, custom development may be subject to a fee, if approved.

 All USF template code is the property of UCM and IT.
 The code seen in a source code view is not, and may not be used as, a template.
 You may not use this code, a reverse-engineered version of this code, or its associated visual presentation in whole or in part to create spin-off work.
 You may not override stylesheets without the prior approval of UCM and IT.

 APPLICATIONS / DATABASES / FORMS:

 Applications, databases, and online forms will not migrate to the CMS.
-However, they are required to adhere to the branding of the CMS templates.
-Separate template files will be provided by IT Web Services on a case-by-case basis.
+However, they are required to adhere to the branding of the official templates created by UCM.
+Separate template files will be provided by IT Web Services on a case-by-case basis for units that have their other content within the CMS.
 These files are provided with the expressed intent to use only for the applications, databases, or forms that have been identified.
 They may not be used in any other way and follow the modification terms listed above.